 Atlas 12" x 36" long-bed Series 3000 on the maker's underdrive stand

-As the final 12-inch Atlas lathe was assembled on the 6th of March, 1981 it brought to an end a production run - that started with the original 9-inch model - of almost 50 years.
-Introduced during 1959, this final version of the lathe was designated in publicity material as both the "Late-model 12-inch Atlas" and the "Series 3000".
-It was also sold through Sears badged as a "Craftsman" and "Craftsman Commercial", though by the early 1980s this had been changed to "Sears Craftsman".
+As the last 12-inch Atlas was assembled on the 6th of March, 1981 it brought to an end a production run of lathes that can be traced back to the original 9-inch Atlas model of almost 50 years before.
+Marketed from the start of production simultaneously as the Sears Craftsman Metalcraft, it was to be developed steadily through numerous changes until a final, much-improved version was introduced in 1957 and designated in publicity material as both the "Late-model 12-inch Atlas" and the "Series 3000".
+In addition to a completely new underdrive stand, the revised range included four traditional versions for bench mounting, the Models 3980, 3981, 3982 and 3983.
+The lathe was also sold through Sears badged as the "Craftsman" and "Craftsman Commercial" - the Sears 1 958 spring edition of their "Big Book" showing bench versions of the machine (by the early 1980s the headings and descriptions in sales catalogs had been changed to "Sears Craftsman".)